 Conclusions

-Mapping the challenges and practices that emerged in the research projects of students of teaching as a second career indicates that the school is an arena of distributive and social justice in which there are diverse and valuable educational resources.
-Teachers' motivations for choosing the profession, their perceptions of their roles in general, and teachers' perceptions of justice in particular all play a key role in implementing the principles of justice.
-The students describe research issues and formulate research questions around a desire to understand how to improve the social and educational situation of children and adolescents in school.
-As a starting point for effecting change, they describe the real injustices that bother them, as they see and interpret them in the field over many days and hours.
+Mapping the challenges and practices that emerged in the research projects of students of teaching as a second career, indicates that the school is an arena of distributive and social justice in which there are diverse and valuable educational resources.
+Teachers' motivations for choosing the profession, their perceptions of their roles in general, and teachers' perceptions of justice in particular, all play a key role in implementing the principles of justice.
+The students describe research issues and formulate research questions around a desire to understand how to improve the social and educational situation of adolescents in school.
+As a starting point for effecting change, they describe the real injustices that bother them, as they interpret them in the field over many days and hours.
 Alongside these, they express the wish to investigate and implement practices of social reform.

-These findings may inform policy-makers in the context of screening candidates for teaching, as well as school principals regarding the desired organizational culture, to provide them with greater autonomy in planning and classroom management.
-Thanks to the students' ability to see the half-empty glass before the full glass—the gap between what is real and what is desired and appropriate—there is room for optimism.
+These findings may inform policy-makers in the context of screening candidates for teaching, as well as school principals regarding the desired organizational culture, to provide them with greater autonomy in curriculum developing and classroom management.
+Thanks to the students' ability to see the half-empty glass before the full glass, orthe gap between what is real and what is desired and appropriate, —there is room for optimism.
 However, studies show that alongside the high capacity of these student-teachers in teaching tasks, there is a low feeling of competence with respect to involvement and influence in the organization (Wagner & Imanuel-Noy, 2014).
 In light of this, if they are not empowered to realize their ideologies, only time will tell how many of them will remain in the education system and effect systemic change.
 In this regard, it is worth following up with these graduates in longitudinal studies.